B2.1 Use the properties of operations, and the relationships between multiplication and division, to solve problems and check calculations.

 Introduce students to 3 train cars built with interlocking cubes of different colours.

-Suggest that they help Mr. Bontrain, the conductor, who wants to combine two cars without changing their order.
+Ask the students to help Mr. Bontrain, the conductor, who wants to combine two cars together without changing their order.
+How can he combien the cars?

-Represent each possible situation using the interlocking cubes and write the corresponding number sentence.
+Represent each possible combination using the interlocking cubes and write the corresponding number sentence.
 To avoid using parentheses, use boxes to illustrate the cars.

 Note: Cars can be combined in two ways: